ghga-de/ghga-metadata-schema/docs/schema_markdown/index.md

  * [DataAccessPolicy](DataAccessPolicy.md) - A Data Access Policy specifies under which circumstances, legal or otherwise, a user can have access to one or more Datasets belonging to one or more Studies.
  * [Dataset](Dataset.md) - A Dataset is a collection of Files that is prepared for distribution and is tied to a Data Access Policy.
  * [Experiment](Experiment.md) - An Experiment is an investigation that consists of a coordinated set of actions and observations designed to generate data with the goal of verifying, falsifying, or establishing the validity of a hypothesis.
- * [ExperimentalMethod](ExperimentalMethod.md) - The Experimental Method captures the technical parameters that were used to produce output from the Sample.
+ * [ExperimentMethod](ExperimentMethod.md) - The Experiment Method captures technical metadata describing the parameters used to generate output from the Sample.
  * [File](File.md) - A file is an object that contains information generated from a process, either an Experiment or an Analysis.
      * [AnalysisMethodSupportingFile](AnalysisMethodSupportingFile.md) - An Analysis Method Supporting File is a File that contains additional information relevant for the Analysis Method, such as (unstructured) protocols or task descriptions.
-     * [ExperimentalMethodSupportingFile](ExperimentalMethodSupportingFile.md) - An Experimental Method Supporting File is a File that contains additional information relevant for the Experimental Method, such as (unstructured) protocols.
+     * [ExperimentMethodSupportingFile](ExperimentMethodSupportingFile.md) - An Experiment Method Supporting File is a File that contains additional information relevant for the Experiment Method, such as (unstructured) protocols.
      * [IndividualSupportingFile](IndividualSupportingFile.md) - An Individual Supporting File is a File that contains additional information relevant for the Individual, such as ped-files, phenopackets or imaging data.
      * [ProcessDataFile](ProcessDataFile.md) - A Process Data File is a File that contains data produced by an Analysis or workflow.
      * [ResearchDataFile](ResearchDataFile.md) - A Research Data File is a File that contains raw data originating from an Experiment.